 Teaching styles include Canadian Old Time, American Old time, Celtic, Texas Style, Western Swing, Improvisation and Rhythm Chop.

-Shane is the Canadian Country Music Association Fiddle Player of the Year for 2010, 2011, 2014 and 2016.
-As well, Shane has more than 20 other CCMA nominations to his credit.
+Shane is the Canadian Country Music Association Fiddle Player of the Year for 2010, 2011, 2014, 2016 and 2017.
+As well, Shane has more than 20 other CCMA nominations to his credit and is an inductee to the CCMA Hall of Honour.
 He has also received, 3 Country Music Association of Ontario Awards (2014, 2015 Roots Artist, 2015 Group of the Year), an Academy of Western Artists Award (Best Western Swing Band 2014) and is a two time Independent Music Award winner.

 Shane has worked with numerous schools in the Waterloo District School Board, and beyond, as a para-professional doing work shops with aspiring string students.
 Shane has also done clinics and demonstrations for Wood Violins of NYC with their revolutionary 7-string Viper violins, taught an improvisation course he designed and taught at Conestoga College, and he has also been a guest instructor at the Orangeville Fiddle camp.

 Shane's wide breadth of experience has made him a unique and popular teacher in his own right and he is looking forward to meeting you at the Beckett School at Laurier newly located at 190 Lester Street, Waterloo.